 During the build process it will be necessary to modify and diagnose problems with created process instances.

-View instances in the Process Library Status viewer at the top of the screen.
-The viewer contains a list of all the workflows, instances and tasks in the system.
+View instances/service classes in the Process Library Status viewer at the top of the screen.
+The viewer contains a list of all the workflows, instances, service classes and tasks in the system.

-running dhtTP instance and select the Show partial log menu item.
-This will open the log for the currently running process.
+kx_rdb instance and select the Show partial log option.
+This will open a pane containing the log file.

-A log pane will open with information similar to the log below.
+The log pane will contain information similar to the log below.
 These logs are used extensively to diagnosis problems with the configuration.

-Old log files can be viewed even if the process is not running.
-In the History tab, right-click on an older process (e.g. one that has finished) and select Show Partial Log.
+Old log files can be viewed even if the service class is not running.
+In the History tab, right-click on an older instance (e.g. one that has finished)and select Show Partial Log.

 Kx Control comes with an interactive development environment (IDE) called Kx Analyst.
-Kx Analyst can be used to inspect processes, modify processes and develop programs.
+Kx Analyst can be used to inspect processes and service class instances, modify processes and develop programs.
 To open the IDE, right-click on the

 Kx Analyst (IDE Lite Version) will open in a separate tab in local view.